-Table 1 presents the results with T = 3, $r = r_0 = 1$ and Rook contiguity spatial layout.
-The M-estimator of the dynamic parameter is nearly unbiased, whereas the corresponding BC-CQMLE can be quite biased and as n increases it does not show a sign of convergence.
+Table 1 presents the results with T=3, $r=r_0=1$ and Rook contiguity spatial layout.
+The M-estimator of the dynamic parameter is nearly unbiased, whereas the corresponding BC-CQMLE can be quite biased, and as n increases, it does not show a sign of convergence.
 This shows that their bias correction does not address the initial values problem when T is small.
-The M-estimators of the spatial parameters λ_1 and λ_2 also show an excellent finite sample performance, whereas that of λ_3 shows some small bias when errors are drawn from the chi-squared distribution.
-The BC-CQMLE of λ_1 performs quite well, but these of λ_2 and λ_3 are slightly biased.
-While the biases of the BC-CQMLEs of λ_2 and λ_3 are not severe, the
+The M-estimators of the spatial parameters λ_1 and λ_2 also show excellent finite sample performance, whereas that of λ_3 shows some small bias when errors are drawn from the chi-squared distribution.
+The BC-CQMLE of λ_1 performs quite well, but those of λ_2 and λ_3 are slightly biased.
+While the biases of the BC-CQMLEs of λ_2 and λ_3 are not severe, the standard error estimate performs poorly.
+In contrast, the robust ses (rses) of M-estimator are on average very close to the corresponding Monte Carlo sds, showing the robustness and good finite sample performance of the proposed VC matrix estimate, leading to reliable inferences.